 Professor Abby Koenig is Lecturer of Communication Studies at the University of Houston - Downtown.

-My areas of expertise include Mass Communication, Algorithms, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.
+My areas of expertise include Public Speaking, Public Relations, Rhetoric, Mass Communication, Algorithmic Literacy, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.

 I am currently a PhD candidate in the Technical Communication and Rhetoric program at Texas Tech University.
 My